 A fast website is an expectation that just about every visitor has.
 Plus, a slow website can not only make visitors bounce away quickly in search of a faster website, but it can also make Google rank you lower in search results.

 While Google had been considering page speed in their search engine rankings since 2018, the 2021 “page experience update” really took things a big step further.
 Now, there are three new scores, called Core Web Vitals, that your website has to have high marks on in order to rank above your competitors.
-These three scores are primarily based around how quickly your site loads.
+These three scores are primarily based on how quickly your site loads.

 So, to maximize your rankings and your traffic, you’ve got to have a fast website.